robertorosero/pyhtonmig/Doc/library/doctest.rst

 .. exception:: UnexpectedException(test, example, exc_info)

-   An exception thrown by :class:`DocTestRunner` to signal that a doctest example raised an unexpected exception.
+   An exception raised by :class:`DocTestRunner` to signal that a doctest example raised an unexpected exception.
 The constructor arguments are used to initialize the member variables of the same names.

 :exc:`UnexpectedException` defines the following member variables: